How often do classes meet?

 Who are the instructors?

-Context instructors are Jewish studies scholar/teachers with advanced academic degrees.
+Context instructors are members of the JTS faculty.
 They bring to community-based Context classes a level of scholarship typically encountered only in university settings.

 Is Context a degree-granting program?